Physics and Astronomy

-PHYS 202.
-Problem Solving in Electricity & Magnetism.
-1 Hour.
+PHYS 202 - Problem Solving in Electricity & Magnetism

 Extension of concepts developed in introductory Electricity and Magnetism with emphasis on problem solving techniques.

-PHYS 317.
-Mathematical Methods for Physics and Engineering.
-3 Hours.
+PHYS 317 - Mathematical Methods for Physics and Engineering

 Mathematical techniques from the following areas: infinite series; integral transforming; applications of complex variables; vectors, matrices, and tensors; special functions; partial differential equations; Green's functions; perturbation theory; integral equations; calculus of variations; and groups and group representatives.
-Prerequisites: Math 192, Corequisite Math 314 or 315, or consent of instructor.
+Prerequisites: MATH 192 or 2414, Corequisite MATH 314 or 315 or 2415 or 2320, or consent of instructor.

 An introduction to special relativity and elementary quantum mechanics.
 Topics include spacetime, relativistic energy and momentum, the uncertainty principle, Schrödinger’s equation, observables and operators, bound states, potential barriers, and the hydrogen atom.
-Prerequisites: PHYS 2426, MATH 314, or consent of instructor.
+Prerequisites: PHYS 2426, (MATH 314 or 2415), or consent of instructor.

-Boolean logic, digital circuits, digital integrated circuits, and programmable logic devices using VHDL.
+An introduction to Boolean logic, digital circuits, and digital integrated circuits.
 Laboratory instruction in basic digital instrumentation and circuit design tools.
 Prerequisites: PHYS 1402 or PHYS 2426.

 An introduction to vibrational and wave motion with applications to acoustics, optics, and electromagnetic phenomenon.
 Prerequisites: PHYS 2426 or consent of the instructor.

-PHYS 401.
-Current Topics in Physics and Astronomy.
-1 Hour.
+PHYS 401 - Current Topics in Physics and Astronomy

 Current problems or topics in research, employment, and trends in physics are considered.
 Prerequisites: Junior standing.

-PHYS 407.
-Science and Society: Contemporary Issues.
-3 Hours.
+PHYS 407 - Science and Society: Contemporary Issues

 In this University Capstone science course, two or three contemporary science issues of importance to global society will be studied from various points of view including scientific, political, and economic.
 This course cannot be used for a major or minor in science.

 A mathematical treatment of the fundamentals of classical mechanics.
 Topics include particle dynamics in one, two and three dimensions; conservation laws; dynamics of a system of particles; motion of rigid bodies; central force problems; central force problems; accelerating coordinate systems; gravitation; Lagrange’s equations and Hamilton’s equations.
-Prerequisites: PHYS 2426, Corequisite Math 314 or 315.
+Prerequisites: PHYS 2426, Corequisite Math 314 or 2415 or 315 or 2320.

 An advanced undergraduate course in theoretical electricity and magnetism.
 Geometry of static electric and magnetic fields, electric charges and currents, calculating electric and magnetic fields from potentials, fields inside matter, Maxwell's equations, and EM waves.
-Prerequisites: PHYS 2426, Co/Pre req MATH 314 or 315.
+Prerequisites: PHYS 2426, Co/Pre req MATH 314 or 2415 or 315 or 2320.